 What is Sicilian Style Pizza?

 The two versions of Sicilian pizza are the classic Sicilian pizza straight from the island of Sicily and New York Sicilian pizza.
-Both versions of Sicilian pizza have a spongy crust and are often compared to focaccia or even Detroit pizza.
+Both versions of Sicilian pizza have a spongy crust and are often compared to focaccia, rectangle pizza from your old school cafeteria, or even Detroit pizza.

 The crust is thick and airy with an oily bottom.
 Sicilian pizza is made in a square or rectangular pan, but the pan is not as deep as the traditional pan for a Detroit pizza.
 Instead, the pan is closer to a baking sheet.
 From there, the two versions are different.

 This type of Sicilian pizza is known as “sfincione,” which translates to “thick sponge” in Italian, and originated in the city of Palermo on the island of Sicily, you know the one, Sicily is the rock that the boot of Italy is kicking.

 It’s a warm Mediterranean city on the water, so there is no surprise that Sicilian cooking uses a lot of fish, especially anchovies.
 Here in the U.S., anchovies get a bad reputation, but they are common ingredients in sauces and tapenades in Sicilian cooking.
 A true Sicilian pizza is topped with a tangy tomato sauce that is heavy on onions and anchovies.